 I packed what I thought was a lot of food.
 I had about 1,400 calories in trail mix alone.
 Add to that two cans of sardines in olive oil, two bagels, a mound of beef jerky, two ProBars and a Clif bar.
 Sounds like a lot, right?
 I ate everything except for a handful of trail mix and the Clif bar.
 I needed more.
 By the end of the second day, I felt like I’d ridden in an epic singletrack race.
 That told me I didn’t keep up with my caloric needs for all the hiking, chopping, sanding and cutting of the primitive living skills class.

 Speaking of calories, fat and salt are your friends.
 Fat packs a lot of calories per weight unit.
 And salt – you need to replace what you sweat out.
 The Nuun tablets I mentioned earlier are gold.
 Again, this differs from a survival situation where you often need to dig into carbs.

 Bring a Knife You Like

 You’ll work a lot of a knife.
 Get one that you really like for this or any other primitive living skills class.
-I brought two, both by ESEE.
-I had an Izula and an ESEE-4.
-I wound up using the tiny Izula (a 2.5-inch blade) most because its flat back surface works better for batoning, and it just handles a bit better for tasks that require a light touch.
+I brought two, both by ESEE — an Izula and an ESEE-4.
+But I wound up using the tiny Izula (a 2.5-inch blade) most.
+Its flat back surface works better for batoning, and it just handles a bit better for tasks that require a light touch.
 The bigger ESEE-4 made short work of chopping tasks, though.
 I’m glad I had them both.